 What is SACS?

-The Commission on Colleges of the Southern Association of Colleges and Schools (SACS) is the recognized regional accrediting body for institutions of higher education that award associate, baccalaureate, master's or doctoral degrees in the eleven U.S. southern states: Alabama, Florida, Georgia, Kentucky, Louisiana, Mississippi, North Carolina, South Carolina, Tennessee, Texas, and Virginia.
+The Southern Association of Colleges and Schools Commission on Colleges (SACSCOC) is the recognized regional accrediting body for institutions of higher education that award associate, baccalaureate, master's or doctoral degrees in the eleven U.S. southern states: Alabama, Florida, Georgia, Kentucky, Louisiana, Mississippi, North Carolina, South Carolina, Tennessee, Texas, and Virginia.

 What is the Purpose of Accreditation?

 Accreditation is a voluntary and self-regulatory mechanism of the higher-education community.
 Achieving and maintaining accreditation serves to foster public confidence in educational organizations, demonstrates compliance with standards, enhances institutional effectiveness, improves the quality of educational programs, and meets the requirements to receive federal financial aid for students.